ebanx/woocommerce-gateway-ebanx-local/readme.txt

 **Requirements**

-All pages that incorporate the EBANX plugin must be served over HTTPS.
+All pages that incorporate the EBANX Pay plugin must be served over HTTPS.

-**About EBANX**
+**About EBANX Pay**

-[EBANX is a local payments expert](https://www.ebanx.com/business/en) that offer complete solutions to connect eager buyers with global sellers, increasing the merchant's revenue in the fastest growing markets in Latin America.
-Whether you are an enterprise or running your startup, EBANX can help you sell internationally with ease and efficiency.
+[EBANX is a local payments expert](https://www.ebanxpay.com) that offer complete solutions to connect eager buyers with local sellers, increasing the merchant’s revenue in the fastest growing markets in Brazil.
+Whether you are an enterprise or running your startup, EBANX Pay can help you sell more with ease and efficiency.

 == Installation ==

 **Automatic**

 Automatic installation is the easiest way to do it, and it can be done without leaving your web browser.
-To do an automatic install of the EBANX plugin, login to the WordPress Dashboard, go to the Plugins menu, and select “Add New.”
-Then, search for the “EBANX” to find EBANX Payment Gateway for WooCommerce and click on “Install Now.”
+To do an automatic install of the EBANX Pay plugin, login to the WordPress Dashboard, go to the Plugins menu, and select “Add New.”
+Then, search for the “EBANX Pay” to find “EBANX Local Payment Gateway for WooCommerce” and click on “Install Now.”
 After the installation, you just have to activate and get ready to sell even more.

 **Manual**